statechannels/website/server/docs/getting-started.md

 ----------

-The rest is good old UI for the game.
+The rest is good old UI for the game and our html file.

+The UI:

 ```typescript